danielreuveni/Mergeable-Heap-Implementation/README.md

 In the first way:

 In this way, each list represents the elements in sorted order.
 Insert(x): Each time we insert the x into one of the two lists alternately.
-During the insertion we will go through the members of the list in a linear scan and find the position of x.
+During the insertion we will go through the elements of the list in a linear scan and find the position of x.
 If x is larger than all the elements of the list, we will insert it at the end of the list.
 Time complexity of this operation will cost O(n) at worst.

 Minimum: Since each list is sorted, necessarily the minimum member in each list is located at the head of the list.
 Therefore, we will return the minimum between them.
 Time complexity: O(1).